HalissonAlves/Medieval-Dice-Game/README.md

 ```
 And open the index.html file

+*You can use the final app in this link:* [Final App](https://halissonalves.github.io/Medieval-Dice-Game/)

 ## Rules of the game
 * Roll the dice to try to accumulate points.
 * Be careful not to lose what you have already won.